Kong/docs.konghq.com/app/konnect/analytics/reference.md

 Interval | Description
 ---------|-------------
-Last 15 minutes | Data is aggregated in ten second increments.
+Last 15 minutes | Data is aggregated in one minute increments.
 Last hour| Data is aggregated in one minute increments.
-Last 6 hours | Data is aggregated in ten minute increments.
+Last 6 hours | Data is aggregated in one minute increments.
-Last 12 hours| Data is aggregated in ten minute increments.
+Last 12 hours| Data is aggregated in hourly increments.
-Last 24 hours| Data is aggregated in ten minute increments.
+Last 24 hours| Data is aggregated in hourly increments.
 Last 7 days | Data is aggregated in one hour increments.
-Last 30 days | Data is aggregated in one hour increments.
+Last 30 days | Data is aggregated in daily increments.
 Current week | Data is aggregated in one hour increments.
 Logs any traffic in the current calendar week.
 Current month | Data is aggregated in one hour increments.
 Logs any traffic in the current calendar month.
 Previous week | Data is aggregated in one hour increments.
 Logs any traffic in the previous calendar week.
-Previous month | Data is aggregated in one hour increments.
+Previous month | Data is aggregated in daily increments.
 Logs any traffic in the previous calendar month.

 {:.important}
 > Free tier users can only select intervals up to 24 hours.